flapjack/flapjack.io/USING.md

     email_queue: email_notifications
     sms_queue: sms_notifications
     jabber_queue: jabber_notifications
+    pagerduty_queue: pagerduty_notifications
     notification_log_file: log/flapjack-notification.log
-  email_notifier:
+  gateways:
+    email:
       # whether or not this pikelet should be started
       enabled: yes
       # the redis queue the pikelet will look for notifications on
       queue: email_notifications
       smtp_config:
         # these values are passed directly through to the mail gem's SMTP configuration,
         # and can be omitted if the defaults are acceptable
         port: 25
         address: "localhost"
         domain: 'localhost.localdomain'
         user_name: nil
         password: nil
         authentication: nil
         enable_starttls_auto: true
-  sms_notifier:
+    sms:
       # whether or not this pikelet should be started
       enabled: yes
       # the redis queue the pikelet will look for notifications on
       queue: sms_notifications
       username: "ermahgerd"
       password: "xxxx"
-  jabber_gateway:
+    jabber:
       # whether or not this pikelet should be started
       enabled: yes
       # the redis queue the pikelet will look for notifications on
       queue: jabber_notifications
       # the jabber server hostname to connect to
       server: "jabber.domain.tld"
       # the jabber server port to connect to
       port: 5222
       # the jabber username to present for signing in
       jabberid: "flapjack@jabber.domain.tld"
       # the jabber password to present for signing in
       password: "good-password"
       # the user alias the pikelet should use
       alias: "flapjack"
       # the Multi-User Chats the pikelet should join and announce to
       rooms:
         - "flapjacktest@conference.jabber.domain.tld"
         - "log@conference.jabber.domain.tld"
     oobetet:
       # whether or not this pikelet should be started
       enabled: yes
       # server, port, jabberid, password, alias, rooms: see the jabber pikelet
       server: "jabber.domain.tld"
       port: 5222
       jabberid: "flapjacktest@jabber.domain.tld"
       password: "nuther-good-password"
       alias: "flapjacktest"
       watched_check: "PING"
       watched_entity: "foo.bar.net"
       max_latency: 300
       pagerduty_contact: "11111111111111111111111111111111"
       rooms:
         - "flapjacktest@conference.jabber.domain.tld"
         - "log@conference.jabber.domain.tld"
-  pagerduty_gateway:
+    pagerduty:
       # whether or not this pikelet should be started
       enabled: yes
       # the redis queue the pikelet will look for notifications on
       queue: pagerduty_notifications
     web:
       # whether or not this pikelet should be started
       enabled: yes
       # the port the web server should be run on
       port: 5080
     api:
       # whether or not this pikelet should be started
       enabled: yes
       # the port the API server should be run on
       port: 5081
 ```